Garrafao/TokenChange/README.md

 ## Contents

-My bachelor thesis deals with the automatic understanding of the uses of ambigous words.
+The first part of my bachelor thesis deals with the automatic understanding of the uses of ambigous words.
 One way to understand the meaning of word uses is to create token based-vectors for each individual word use.
 Token vectors can be created in many different ways and in my work 3 different ones were presented:

 1. Count based vectors:
 By summing up all self-trained, count-based, PPMI & SVD reduced word vectors that co-occur with the word use.